Emmaxadel/Emmaxadel/README.md

 - 👯 I’m looking to collaborate on any data analysis project
 - 📫 How to reach me: https://twitter.com/adeleyee45
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Introextrovert 😄
+- ⚡ Fun fact: I can stay indoor as long as there is good internet connection, electricity and food 😄